tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): PORC MEANS along with PROC FREQ are the two basic stastical PROCS in SAS and they cover most cases for explanatory data analysis.
 - *Question* (cnguyen77-stat6250): What are the two most basic statistical procs in SAS?
 - *Answer* (cnguyen77-stat6250): Proc mean and proc means are the two most basic statistical procs in SAS.
+- *Question* (sbagdi-stat6250): What is the missing option in PROC MEANS statement used for?